RELIEF AFTER VIOLENT ENCOUNTER - IONIA/MONTCALM, INC.

 Desirable Minimum Training and Experience:

-• Master’s Degree required in social work, counseling, criminal justice, psychology, or other related field.
+• Master’s Degree required in social work, counseling, psychology, or another related field.

 • Previous experience and training on the dynamics of sexual assault and child sexual abuse.